-- develop editorial, publishing, and content strategies with the EiC;
+- development of editorial, publishing, and content strategies with the Editor in Chief;

-- support the EiC in the implementation of changes to improve consistency in the quality and timeliness of Cochrane Review preparation and publication;
+- supporting the Editor in Chief in the implementation of changes to improve consistency in the quality and timeliness of Cochrane Review preparation and publication;

-- support the EiC in the development, implementation, and audit of editorial policies and practices;
+- supporting the Editor in Chief in the development, implementation, and audit of editorial policies and practices;

-- monitor the performance of the Cochrane Library;
+- monitoring the performance of the Cochrane Library;

-- work closely with the EiC to develop and oversee implementation of future strategy for the Cochrane Library.
+- working closely with the Editor in Chief to develop and oversee implementation of future strategy for the Cochrane Library.

-The Editorial Board is chaired by the EiC.
+The Editorial Board is chaired by the Editor in Chief.
 Members of the Editorial Board are appointed for a renewable fixed term.